Fukushima disaster: Is TEPCO nuclear plant still a safety risk? | DW | 26.02.2021

 Ten years after the Fukushima nuclear disaster, the Tokyo Electric Power Co. has been criticized for failing to learn safety lessons.

-Tokyo Electric Power Company (TEPCO), the operator of the Fukushima Dai-ichi nuclear power plant, is facing renewed criticism that it has failed to learn the lessons of the 2011 disaster.
+Tokyo Electric Power Company (TEPCO), the operator of the Fukushima Dai-ichi nuclear power plant, is facing renewed criticism that it has failed to learn the lessons of the 2011 disaster there.

 Next month marks the 10-year anniversary of the massive earthquake and tsunami that caused meltdowns in three nuclear reactors.